facebook/prophet/docs/_docs/contributing.md

 reapplied after updating.

-## Testing with Continuous Integration
+## 6. Testing with Continuous Integration

-fbprophet is serious about testing and strongly encourages contributors to embrace test-driven development (TDD).
-This development process “relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test.”
-So, before actually writing any code, you should write your tests.
-Often the test can be taken from the original GitHub issue.
-However, it is always worth considering additional use cases and writing corresponding tests.

-Adding tests is one of the most common requests after code is pushed to xarray.
+Adding tests is one of the most common requests after code is pushed to prophet.
 Therefore, it is worth getting in the habit of writing tests ahead of time so this is never an issue.
-The prophet test suite runs automatically the Azure Pipelines, continuous integration service, once your pull request is submitted.
+Once your pull request is submitted, the Travis CI (contrinous integration) service automatically triggers Python and R builds for Prophet and runs the tests.
 A pull-request will be considered for merging when you have an all ‘green’ build.
 If any tests are failing, then you will get a red ‘X’, where you can click through to see the individual failed tests.

+All contributors are strongly recommended to embrace Test Driven Development (TDD).
+First one must write an (initially failing) automated test case that defines a desired improvement or new function, then produce the minimum amount of code to pass that test.
+So, before actually writing any code, you should write your tests.

 #### Python